 It’s important to note that we’ll only be recommending official sources.
 Major sporting events like the French Open are often available on shady streaming sites, but we strongly advise against using these.
 To begin with, the video is often laggy and pixelated.
 There’s also always a chance that the stream will suddenly be taken offline for copyright violation, so you might not even see who wins a particular match.
 With so many legitimate, free ways to watch, there’s nothing to gain by using unauthorized, unreliable streams.

-Most of the services below are geo-restricted, meaning you’ll need a VPN to access them abroad.
+Most of the streaming sites showing the French Open are geo-restricted, meaning you’ll need a VPN to access your usual home services while traveling abroad.

 - Next, install the VPN software.
 There will be several different versions so make sure to get the appropriate one for your device.